nikini888/forkify-nikini/README.md

-This website is my final excersi at Jonas Schmedtmann
+This website is my final exercise at Jonas Schmedtmann - The Complete JavaScript Course 2023: From Zero to Expert!